 Emergency After-Hours Telephone: Please contact the U.S. Embassy in Suva, Fiji: +(679) 772-8049

-Your passport must be valid for three months beyond the date of departure from French Polynesia.
+Your passport must be valid for six months beyond the date of departure from French Polynesia.
 You do not need a visa if you enter on a regular tourist passport and your stay is no more than 90 days every six months.
-If the purpose of your trip is not tourism (work, scientific research, etc), then you may still be required to get a visa before your departure for French Polynesia.
+If the purpose of your trip is not tourism (work, scientific research, etc.), then you maybe required to obtain a visa before your arrival in French Polynesia.
 If you are traveling as a tourist, you must be in possession of a return ticket.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of French Polynesia.